Category Archives: Sprint Training

 • 2 x 300 at 400m race pace rest 15min

-It is important to have good foot function and for this reason it is useful for athletes to spend as much time as possible barefoot.
-Walking on sand is very good.
-Training should be conducted in very light simple shoes.
-Racing flats from the Runners Shop are much better than joggers for training in.
+It is essential to have good foot function, so it is helpful for athletes to spend as much time as possible barefoot.
+Walking on the sand is very good.
+Training should be conducted in very light, simple shoes.
+Racing flats from the Runners Shop are much better for training than joggers.

-In Cold weather athletes must warm-up carefully and keep warm.
-Tights are great for training in as they maintain warmth during the frequent recoveries.
+In Cold weather, athletes must warm up carefully and keep warm.
+Tights are great for training as they maintain warmth during frequent recoveries.

-Any strength training should be restricted to the trunk until the athlete has optimal development of their posture and good levels of stability.
+Any strength training should be restricted to the trunk until the athlete has optimal posture development and core stability.
 Strength training is much more effective after this is developed anyway.

-Young athletes lose flexibility as they grow and their bodies will naturally try to cheat to find ways to move to make up for the deficiency.
-Small amounts of perfect practise are better at decreasing the development of bad habits.
-Large amounts of high effort training during stages of decreased flexibillity and poor posture will result in the athlete learning a bad running style that will be more difficult to correct.
-Athletes need to have a smart stretching program designed persoannly for them during periods after faster growth.
-They need to be taught good posture and given feedback on what is good and bad posture when sitting, standing, walking and running.
-Most of our society have posture far below ideal.
+Young athletes lose flexibility as they grow, and their bodies will naturally try to cheat to find ways to move to make up for the deficiency.
+Small amounts of perfect practice are better at decreasing the development of bad habits.
+Large quantities of high-effort training during reduced flexibility and poor posture will result in the athlete learning a bad running style that will be more difficult to correct.
+Athletes need an innovative stretching program designed personally for them during periods after faster growth.
+They need to be taught good posture and feedback on good and bad posture when sitting, standing, walking and running.
+Most of our society has a posture far below ideal.

 Much more info is in my ebook Training Kids For Speed